 The media suggests medical errors are rare occurrences.
 In reality, medical errors are common.
-The Journal of Patient Safety revealed in 2013 medial errors are the third-leading cause of death in America, trailing only heart disease and cancer.
-Between 210,000 and 440,000 hospital patients each year suffer a preventable harm in hospitals that contribute to death.
+The Journal of Patient Safety revealed in 2013 medical errors are the third-leading cause of death in America, trailing only heart disease and cancer.
+Between 210,000 and 440,000 hospital patients each year suffer preventable harm in hospitals that contribute to death.
 Most Americans are unaware medical errors occur frequently in hospitals and clinics.
 Healthcare facilities try to reduce errors and improve patient safety, but efforts are slow and not always effective.
-Buchanan & Buchanan wants to educate the public about preventable errors to reduce injuries and death.
+Buchanan Firm wants to educate the public about preventable errors to reduce injuries and death.

 Medical errors or medical malpractice are preventable.
 A medical error occurs when a healthcare professional chooses inappropriate care or provides incorrect care.

 Patients can avoid medication injury by staying informed: awareness of what you are taking, how much you are taking, and what you cannot take.

 Ina, a 67-year-old woman, went to an outpatient surgery center for a common knee operation (arthroscopic knee surgery).
 During the procedure, doctors gave her 150 mg of Fentanyl and 200 mg of Propofol, both narcotic pain medications.
 In the hours after the procedure, the nurses gave more narcotics for pain: a total of 10 mg of morphine and 2 mg of Dilaudid within one hour.
 Ina displayed classic symptoms of excess narcotics.
 Her husband became very concerned with her slow improvement and questioned the nurse about the safety of sending her home.
 The nurse said Ina was “fine” and sent her home only 90 minutes after a dose of Dilaudid.
 Ina died at home, in her bed, because of the excess medication nurses had given.